-How does acupuncture work?
+How does Acupuncture work?

 Disharmony in an organ often shows up in its corresponding meridian.
-Practitioners can palpate a point on the corresponding meridian to assess the health of its related organ and sometimes the meridians themselves are treated.
+Practitioners can palpate a point on the corresponding meridian to assess the health of its related organ and sometimes the entire meridians are treated.

-What do Registered Acupuncturists use?
+What do needles do in a Registered Acupuncturists treatment?

 Modern practitioners use surgical quality stainless steel needles that can vary in length and dimension depending on the treatment and practitioner style.
 Some needles can be plated with silver, gold, or copper to enhance the efficacy of the treatment.
 Sterile needles like other medical devices have expiration dates and are used only once and then discarded.

 Needling can effect the body and acupuncture points in different ways.
 Each acupuncture point has a specific set of functions and some functions are local, while some are systemic.
 As an example if the energy relating to the point is weak or the corresponding organ function is sluggish, then stimulating the point to tonify it would be indicated.
 On the other hand if the point is sensed by the acupuncturist to be over stimulated as in a stressed or painful condition then the treatment would call for sedation or relaxation of the energy flowing through that point/meridian.

 What is TCM?